 Another downside was that some tours only operate in the winter months and don’t run all the way into May.
 But if you’re planning your once-in-a-lifetime vacation, or have a little extra dough to cough up for this excursion, we highly recommend taking an ice cave tour.
 One day we will return to Iceland and we WILL get to experience this awesome sight!

 #2) Helicopter Tour

 Seljalandsfoss, a waterfall in southern Iceland and originally on our itinerary, was actually the waterfall I was most looking forward to.
 But we were so exhausted that we accidentally drove right by it and didn’t stop— NO!!!!
-This waterfall is extremely picturesque, is often photographed at sunset, and you can even walk behind it— how cool?!
+This waterfall is extremely picturesque and you can even walk behind it— how cool?!

 So whether or not you’re just traveling the Golden Circle (small loop that passes many of southern Iceland’s wonders, close to Reykjavik and the airport) or the Ring Road (Iceland’s only highway that travels the circumference of the country), Seljalandsfoss is a must-stop location!
 (And did we mention—it’s free!)

 Unfortunately, the glaciers and the highlands were too far off the ring road and too far inland for us to be able to reach in a reasonable amount of time.
 We saw the large Vatnajökull Glacier, but only in passing by.
 Being able to hike it would be a-maz-ing.